 Healthcare Workforce Development—All 16 counties in our region are federally designated as healthcare professional shortage areas.
 We’re exploring the best ways to recruit, train and retain these professionals to meet these needs, including the role of inter-professional education and inter-professional care teams to understand which types of providers and in what combinations are needed to provide care in rural areas.
 And we’re working with community partners to develop models to enhance resiliency in our healthcare workers to reduce turnover and improve the quality of care.

-Medical Education and Practice—Our research division provides ongoing support to our faculty, fellows, and residents as well as the students and preceptors at the Asheville campus of the UNC School of Medicine and our health careers programs.
+Medical Education and Practice—Our researchers provide ongoing support to our faculty, fellows, and residents as well as the students and preceptors of the Asheville campuses of the UNC School of Medicine, Gillings School of Global Public Health, and Eshelman School of Pharmacy as well as those in MAHEC's health careers program.
 We know it is vital for providers and students to learn how to conduct research to deliver the right treatment to the right patient at the right time.
 This is what it means to practice evidence-based medicine.
 We further support academic research aimed at understanding the best ways to deliver medical education and support medical education learners.

 Community-Based Participatory Research—We are committed to involving patients and community partners in the earliest stages of research to ensure we are addressing our community’s needs.
 We have collaborated with patients and partners on women’s health screening tools, substance use treatment programs, community health improvement programs, and shared decision making tools.
 We strive to include the voices of those from vulnerable populations in all of our research efforts.

-You can learn more about our research division and our academic health center in this interview with Research Division Director Kathy Foley, PhD.
+You can learn more about the research initiatives at UNC Health Sciences at MAHEC in this interview with Department of Research Director Kathy Foley, PhD.